shoekstra/puppet-owncloud/README.markdown

 ##### `datadirectory`

 Sets the directory user data will be stored in.
 It is not recommended to keep this in the default location (as a sub directory of the application document root) and it should be moved out of the document root before making your ownCloud instance accessible via the internet.
-Defaults to '/var/www/owncloud/data' on Ubuntu
+Defaults to '/var/www/owncloud/data' on Debian based systems and `/var/www/html/owncloud/data` on RedHat based systems.

 ##### `db_host`